Menu

 Check the bibliographies and footnotes in books and articles for more extensive references.

-California Eden: Heritage Landscapes of the Golden State
+California Eden: Heritage Landscapes of The Golden State

 The most extensive scholarly treatment of California landscape history to date is California Gardens: Creating a New Eden by David C. Streatfield (Abbeville Press in 1994).
 It was based on a series of in-depth articles by the author.